Rostyapa/Discord-Musical-Bot/README.md

 ```
 /play The Weeknd - Blinding Lights
 ```
-- **4. Use the control buttons to pause, skip, restart tracks, adjust volume, and more.**
+4. **Use the control buttons to pause, skip, restart tracks, adjust volume, and more.**
 ### Troubleshooting
 - **Bot cannot connect to the voice channel:**
 - Ensure the bot has **Connect** and **Speak** permissions on the server.